CEO & Co-founder of Water.org

 Gary shared his idea with financial institutions, connecting the forces he believed would help solve the water crisis—financing and the people in need of water and toilets.
 Lenders were intrigued and inspired.
 For the first time, microfinance institutions started lending for water connections and toilets, establishing WaterCredit as a viable solution for millions in need of safe water and sanitation.

 Smart power meets star power

 During this time, Gary attended the annual Clinton Global Initiative in New York.
 There he met actor Matt Damon who, as a result of his passion to help communities in Africa get safe water, had founded his own water charity.
 Gary and Matt quickly determined they could have significantly more impact around the world if they worked together.
-In 2009, they merged their organizations – WaterPartners International and H20 Africa – to become Water.org.
+In 2009, Matt, Gary and their organizations came together to become Water.org.